AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 >[!NOTE]
 >
->If there is a customer-managed CDN, these headers reflect the location of the customers CDN proxy server rather than the actual client.
-Therefore, for customer-managed CDN, geolocation headers should be managed by the customers CDN.
+>If there is a customer-managed CDN, these headers reflect the location of the customer's CDN proxy server rather than the actual client.
+Customers should manage geolocation headers through their own CDN when using a customer-managed CDN.

 The values for the country codes are the Alpha-2 codes described under [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1).